oddworldng/cmsysbot-telegram/README.md

 ### Installation guide

-First of all, you need a server with any GNU/Linux distribution, we have tested this bot on a Debian based operating system.
+First of all, you need a __server__ with any _GNU/Linux distribution_, we have tested this bot on a Debian based operating system.

-Once you have installed your server operating system, you have to download the bot from GitHub, install Python3 libraries and system dependencies:
+Once you have installed the server operating system, you have to get the bot from __GitHub__, install `python3` libraries and system dependencies:

-#### Download bot
+#### Download the bot

 ```console
 git clone https://github.com/oddworldng/cmsysbot-telegram.git